ricca509/ricca509.github.io/index.md

 _Apr 2014 - Dec 2014 [London, United Kingdom]_

-As a senior UI developer, I worked the [m.lastminute.com](https://m.lastminute.com) mobile application, supported junior developers and spread the knowledge across the teams with tech meetings about good practices and new technologies to introduce in our workflow.
+As a senior UI developer, I worked on the [m.lastminute.com](https://m.lastminute.com) mobile application, supported junior developers and spread the knowledge across the teams with tech meetings about good practices and new technologies to introduce in our workflow.
 We worked in a Kanban environment, following a TDD/BDD approach in teams with PO, BAs, marketing people, QAs, UI designers, back end developers and front end developers.
 My focus was on the Backbone Mobile SPA application.

 **Key Technologies used:**